hamidgasmi/training.computerscience.cloud.aws/README.md

 - Routing Priority:
 	- Rule #1: Most Specific Route is always chosen:
 	 	- It's when multiple routes' destination maches with traffic destination
-	 	- A matched /32 destination route (a single IP address) will be always chosen first...
+	 	- A matched /32 destination route (a single IP address) will be always chosen first
-		- A matched /24 destination route will be chosen before a matched /16 destination route...
+		- A matched /24 destination route will be chosen before a matched /16 destination route
 		- The default route matches with all traffic destination but will be chosen last
 	- Rule #2:
 		- Static routes take priority over the propagated routes